 Amaranth is the powerhouse of all ancient grains (pseudo-grain), and a highly underused one at that.
 Not only is it a complete protein but rich in fiber, antioxidants, and minerals such as manganese, magnesium, phosphorus, and iron.
 I’m kicking myself for avoiding grains for so many years knowing the benefits now but it’s never too late to make sure this is always in your pantry.
 I’m using GoGoQuinoa organic, certified non-GMO Amaranth.
 Even with superfoods, organic is important.

 Amaranth has a somewhat sweet taste so the taste can clash in the wrong dish.
 (Trust me…) But this puffed amaranth breakfast bowl is the best one I’ve made yet!

 Amaranth Breakfast Bowl

-1/2 cup organic soy milk (or any milk of your choice)
+- 1/2 cup soy milk or another milk alternative

-Combine the pear sauce, banana, puffed amaranth and peanut butter in a bowl and then pour your milk choice over it.
-I mixed the shit out of everything after taking the photo and it was pure harmony.
+- Combine the pear sauce, banana, puffed amaranth and peanut butter in a bowl and then pour your milk choice over it.